Updated as of March 2023

 1) Flexible hiring process

 You asked we listened!
 For some time now, we’ve heard feedback from our employers that shorter recruitment cycles would help with your planning so you don’t need to wait as long to find out who you’ve been matched with.
-We're now piloting a flexible hiring process that maximizes your choice, flexibility and convenience while still effectively connecting you with top student talent.

 Here’s what our flexible hiring process looks like: